deltaquebec/dquigley.dev/research.md

 Hyperbolic spaces are geometries with a **negative (sectional) curvature**.
 It is precisely this negative curvature that grants us access to efficient representation of hierarchical and non-linear information.
 In hyperbolic space, the distance between points grows exponentially as we move away from a central point.
 Hyperbolic space allows for a larger number of points to be represented within a given radius than is possible in Euclidean space.
 This increased capacity for representation can be especially useful in modeling large datasets or complex systems.

-An intriguing geometry is built from the $p$-adic numbers. **$p$-adic space** is a geoemtry defined by the $p$-adic numbers.
+An intriguing geometry is built from the $p$-adic numbers. **$p$-adic space** is a geometry defined by the $p$-adic numbers.
 There is no evidence that $p$-adic spaces represent the human management of language, but for machine-interpretability, it promises some interesting (and largely unexplored) directions with which to rescue efficiency of processing and understanding.

 In brief, to build a $p$-adic space: